Blog

 Step 5: Scalable deployment

-With piloting, feedback, and iteration completed, the new technology is ready to be rolled out across your organization
+With piloting, feedback, and iteration completed, the new technology is ready to be rolled out across your organization.
+Understanding the technology adoption life cycle is essential for ensuring a smooth and effective rollout across the organization.

 Once the technology has been rolled out, it is also important to measure how successfully your organization has adopted it.
 We recommend using several KPIs to do this.

-At a basic level, we can look at how many fundamentals within our tool are being used by your organization, and the number of active users you have for each fundamental over the course of a year.
+At a basic level, we can look at how many fundamentals within our tool are being used by your organization and the number of active users you have for each fundamental over a year.

 But active users only tell part of the story.
-You don’t want to be in a situation where your teams are fiddling around with the tool all day and seeing interesting insights – but they’re not actually able to use those insights to drive value for the business.
+You don’t want to be in a situation where your teams are fiddling around with the tool all day and seeing intriguing insights—but they’re not actually able to use those insights to drive value for the business.
 This is why we layer ROI calculations on top of active user numbers to demonstrate how much value your organization is deriving from the tool.

-A year into rolling out a new technology, your organization is likely getting good results from it – regular refreshers and updates will help you turn these into great results.
+A year into rolling out a new technology, your organization is likely getting positive results from it—regular refreshers and updates will help you turn these into outstanding results.

 Share